Pray for the Lou Day 2023

 During the season of Lent, Chatham will participate in Pray for the Lou, a regional prayer event with opportunities to join in prayer with other St. Louis area churches and believers.

-You may also wish to prayer walk with a group in your own neighborhood if you live further away, and we encourage you to do so.
+You may also wish to prayer walk with a group in your own neighborhood if you live further away.

 For those joining us at Chatham:

-• Please arrive by 9:45 a.m. for instructions in the parking lot.
-(Worship Center if weather does not permit us to start outdoors.)
+• Please arrive by 10 a.m. for instructions in the parking lot.
+(Worship Center if weather does not permit starting outdoors.)

-• Groups of no more than six will then head out to assigned locations.
+• Groups of no more than six will head out to assigned locations.

 • Be sure to dress for the weather.
 This is a rain or shine event!